ESIPFed/sweet-tools/sc/watchdog/README.md

 [here](https://gist.github.com/carueda/a2b781d653651c4ddec4b83c73e5cdb4).

 TODO:
-- set cronjob or webhook to trigger the update
+- consider using a webhook to trigger the update (instead of cronjob)
 - capture git commit message as log for ontology registration
 - as a possible logic variation, capture latest commit from Github and use this as a basis to detect changes there